-- Remedial measures and sanctions If a bank, its directors or managers violate any provision of this regulation in a willful, negligent or flagrant manner which results, or threatens to result, in an unsafe or unsound condition of the bank or that threatens the interests of depositors, creditors or the general public, or if the bank, its directors or managers fail to comply with the instructions and reporting requirements in this regulation, the MMA may take any one or more of the corrective measures or impose any administrative penalties as provided in the MMA Act.
-Such measures and penalties may include, but are not limited to, any or all following - (a) Issue a warning to the bank; - (b) Enter into an informal agreement with the bank for correcting violations and any unsafe and unsound practices and conditions; - (c) Issue an order to the bank requiring it to cease and desist from particular actions and further to take affirmative actions to correct violations and any unsafe & unsound practices and conditions: - (d) Require the board of directors to inject additional capital funds; - (e) Restrict the scope of activities of the bank including imposing limitations on any foreign exchange activities, granting of credit, making of investments, acceptance of deposits, borrowing of money, or other activities as the MMA may deem appropriate; - (f) Suspend access to the credit facilities of the MMA; - (g) Suspend or require the removal of any directors, executive officers or managers; - (h) Appoint an advisor or a conservator; - (i) Impose an administrative penalty on the bank or any of its directors, executive officers or managers; or - (j) Hold personally liable and seek restitution from, as the law allows, any directors, executive officers or major shareholders of the bank; or - (k) Suspend or revoke the bank's license. - 1: Effective date This regulation shall come into effect on 18th May 2009.
+- 1: Remedial measures and sanctions If a bank, its administrators, or any other person associated with the bank violates any provision of this regulation, or fails to comply with the instructions and reporting requirements in this regulation, the MMA may take any one or more of the corrective measures or impose any administrative penalties as provided in the Act.
+Such measures and penalties may include, any or all of the following - (a) Issue a warning to the bank;

-Supersedence - This regulation supersedes and replaces MMA Circular No: GM-8/96 Policy on Non-accrual of Interest, and Circular No: 9/96 Credit Risk Grading System and Loss Provision Requirements (April 25, 1996).
-This regulation will remain in effect until superseded or replaced.
-In case of conflicting provisions or interpretations between this regulation and any earlier circular or regulation, this regulation shall take precedence.
+(b) Enter into an informal agreement with the bank for correcting violations and any unsafe and unsound practices and conditions;

+(c) Issue an order to the bank requiring it to cease and desist from particular actions and further to take affirmative actions to correct violations and any unsafe and unsound practices and conditions;

+(d) Require the board of directors to inject additional capital funds;

+(e) Restrict the scope of activities of the bank including imposing limitations on any foreign exchange activities, granting of credit, making of investments, acceptance of deposits, borrowing of money, or other activities as the MMA may deem appropriate;

+(f) Suspend access to the credit facilities of the MMA;

+(g) Require the suspension or removal of any directors or executive officers;

+(h) Appoint an advisor or a conservator;

+(i) Impose an administrative penalty on the bank or any of its directors, executive officers or managers; or

+(j) Hold personally liable and seek restitution from, as the law allows, any directors, executive officers or major shareholders of the bank; or

+(k) Suspend or revoke the bank's license.

-Questions relating to this regulation should be addressed to the Senior Executive Director, Financial Sector Division, Maldives Monetary Authority.
+Questions relating to this regulation should be addressed to the Head of Financial Stability, of the Maldives Monetary Authority.